Adopt an All-Indian Dog or Cat

 What is the adoption procedure?

 The adoption procedure is very simple.
-After you choose your pet at our shelter from wonderful and healthy dog, cats, puppies and kittens, it involves one of our representatives visiting your home to verify your residential details and a simple form to fill out.
+After you choose your pet at our shelter from the wonderful and healthy dog, cats, puppies and kittens, it involves one of our representatives visiting your home to verify your residential details and a simple form to fill out.
 Our VSPCA staff will be more than happy to assist you in this process.

 How much does it cost to adopt a pet?